Frihedslund: 18th century

-Arnoldus von Falkenskiold, a colonel, bought the manor of Sæbygaard in 1779.
-He turned the farm Falkenhøj into a separate manor in 1787 and in 1790 he also detached another manor which was given the name Frihedslund.
-When he sold Sæbygaard and instead acquired Sophienberg at Hørsholm, in 1797, he initially kept Frihedslund for a few more years.
+Arnoldus von Falkenskiold, a former army officer with the rank of colonel, bought the manor of Sæbygaard in 1779.
+He turned the farm Falkenhøj into a separate manor in 1787, and in 1790, he also detached another manor, which was given the name Frihedslund (lit.
+"Liberty Grove").
+Falkenskiold had a profound interest in the management of his estates and was a keen supporter of the great agricultural reforms of the time.
+He was the first farmer in Denmark to import British pigs.
+He contributed to a number of agricultural journals of his day.
+When he sold Sæbygaard and acquired Sophienberg at Hørsholm, in 1797, Frihedslund was not included in the sale.

 19th century

-In around 1800, Falkenskiold sold Frihedslund to Christian, Count Rantzau-Ascheberg, who had recently also acquired nearby Søbygaard.
-Both estates were shortly thereafter sold to war commissioner general Haagen Christian Astrup.
+In around 1800, Falkenskiold sold Frihedslund to Christian, Count Rantzau-Ascheberg, who had recently also acquired Sæbygaard, thus reuniting the two estates.
+Both estates were shortly thereafter sold for 240,000 Danish rigsdaler to general war commissioner Haagen Christian Astrup.

-In 1806, Astrup sold the two estates to Frederik Hoppe, who had recently sold Rosenfeldt at Vordingborg.
-In 1806. he also purchased Løvegård.
+In 1806, Astrup sold Sæbygård, Frihedslund and Løvenborg to Frederik Hoppe, who had recently sold Rosenfeldt at Vordingborg.
 In 1809, Hoppe sold Frihedslund to A.H.
 Bachmann.
-Bachmann's heirs sold the estate to Countess Agnethe Rosencrone who later that same year sold it again.
+It is not clear when Bachmann parted with the estate.
+One source states that he stayed on the estate until his death, in 1721, but that he had already sold it in 1711 to Agnethe Marie, Countess Rosencrone (née Hielmstierne).
+Another source states that she bought the estate from his heirs in 1833.

-The new owner was major Harald Rothe.
-He had bought the estates Aggersvold at Jyderup in 1806 and Egholm at Roskilde in 1809 and had that same year been ennobled by letters patent.
-He was the son of Casper Peter Rothe Edle Cathrine Severine Soelberg of Urup Manior at Horsens.
+In 1824, Rosencrone sold the estate to army major Harald Rothe.
+He was already the owner of Aggersvold at Jyderup i(since1806) and Egholm at Roskilde (1809).
+In the same year, he was ennobled by letters patent.
+He was the son of Casper Peter Rothe and Edle Cathrine Severine Soelberg of Urup Manior at Horsens.
 His wife, Wilhelmine Antoinette Fix, was a daughter of the merchant Johan Leonhard Fix.

-Harald Rothe's hairs sold the estate to first lieutenant Jacob Vilhelm Saxtorph in 1850.
+Harald Rothe's heirs sold the estate to first lieutenant Jacob Vilhelm Saxtorph in 1850.
 His son, Sylvester Saxtorph, a prominent medical doctor, was born on the estate in 1851.

-20th and 21st centuries
+In 1859, Frihedslund was sold to Valdemar Hvist.
+He was a son of Lauritz Nicolai Hvidt, one of the most influential Danish politicians of his time.
+He had prevuiusly leased the estate Fuglebjerg.
+His widow kept the estate after his death.
+In 1895, it was passed to their son Daniel Hvidt (18531937).
+He was the brother of Supreme Court justice Edward Hvidt and engineer Valdemar Hvidt (father of painter Daniel Hvidt).

-Valdemar Hvist, a son of the wealthy merchant and politician Lauritz Nicolai Hvidt, purchased Frihedslund in 1859.
-His widow kept the estate after his death and passed it to their son Daniel Gvidt in 1895.
+20th century

 In 1938, Hvidt's heirs sold Frihedslund to by Børge Strand.
 He later purchased 55 hectares of land from the owner of Falkenhøj.
 The estate was in 1965 purchased by Jarlfonden.

 Estate

-To the southwest of the main building is a small woodland with a lake.
+The main building is a single-storey, Neoclassical building with a two-storey, gabled avant-corps on both sides.
+The half hipped roof is clad in grey tiles.
+The garden features a small lake.
 The land is protected.